-Areas designated "Residential" are intended primarily for continued and future residential purposes include existing residential development as well as lands to accommodate new residential development.
-All lands previously designated 'Residential' in the former Village of Wardsville Official Plan are included as well as lands previously designated 'Agricultural ' in Lot 15, Range I North and

-Range I South.
-Additional lands formerly in the Township of Mosa in Lot 14, Range I North, the site of a proposed residential condominium development associated with the Wardsville Golf Course, and a portion of Lot 14, Range I South for the purposes of 'squaring of' the boundary of the settlement area are also included in the 'Residential' designation.
+Areas designated "Residential' are intended primarily for continued and future residential purposes include existing residential development as well as lands to accommodate new residential development.
+All lands previously designated 'Residential' in the former Village of Wardsville Official Plan are included as well as lands previously designated 'Agricultural ' in Lot 15, Range I North and Range I South.
+Additional lands formerly in the Township of Mosa in Lot 14, Range I North, the site of a proposed residential condominium development associated with the Wardsville Golf Course, and a portion of Lot 14, Range I South for the purposes of 'squaring of' the boundary of the settlement area are also included in the ''Residential' designation.

 Within areas designated 'Residential' on Schedule 'D', the primary use of land shall be for single unit detached dwellings.
-Other dwelling types shall also be permitted including accessory apartments, converted dwellings and buildings, townhouses and small scale apartment buildings.
+Other dwelling types shall also be permitted including additional residential units, converted dwellings and buildings, townhouses and small scale apartment buildings.
 A range of dwelling types and ownership is encouraged to meet the diverse needs and preferences of existing and future residents as well as providing for affordable housing.
 The actual uses permitted shall be set out in the Zoning By-law.

 In addition to the primary uses, other uses may be permitted in areas designated "Residential" provided they complement and are compatible with these areas and do not detract from the established residential character of these areas.
-These uses include churches, schools, neighbourhood parks, nursing and rest homes, day care centres and home occupations.
+These uses include churches places of worship, schools, neighbourhood parks, nursing and rest homes, day care centres, and home occupations, and Additional Residential Units in accordance with Section 2.5.11.
 The actual uses permitted shall be set out in the Zoning By-law.
 An amendment to the By-law may be required.